Hecke correspondences for smooth moduli spaces of sheaves: Geometric properties

-\begin{proof} The statement for the scheme $\fY$ is a consequence of it being smooth.
+\begin{proof} \emph{of Proposition \ref{prop:reduced}:} The scheme $\fY$ is reduced because it is smooth.
 As for the other schemes, they are local complete intersections, so it suffices to prove that their generic points are reduced.
 In the case of $\fY_-$ and $\fY_+$, they are irreducible, and the generic point corresponds to a diagram \eqref{eqn:y minus}--\eqref{eqn:y plus} with $x \neq y$.
 Near such a point, $\fY_-$ and $\fY_+$ are isomorphic to $\fZ_{(y,x,x)}$ and $\fZ_{(x,x,y)}$, respectively.
 Since the latter schemes are normal (due to Proposition \ref{prop:normal}), reducedness follows. \\

 The same argument applies to the irreducible component of $\fY_{-+}$ which is the closure of the locus of diagrams \eqref{eqn:y bullet} with $x \neq y$.
 As for the other irreducible component, we recall that it corresponds to diagrams \eqref{eqn:y bullet} with $x = y$ and $\CF_3/\CF_1$ a split length 2 sheaf.
-Therefore, the second component is locally isomorphic to:
+Therefore, the second component is locally isomorphic to

-where $V_1 \subset \fZ_{(x,x,x,x)}$ is the irreducible component consisting of:
+where $V_1 \subset \fZ_{(x,x,x,x)}$ is the irreducible component consisting of

 such that $\CF_3/\CF_1$ is a split length 2 sheaf.
 It suffices to show that $V_1$ is generically reduced.
 As a consequence of Corollary \ref{cor:def 2}, the generic point of $V_1$ corresponds to $\CF_4$ locally free.
-Near such a point, $V_1$ is locally isomorphic to the smooth moduli space $\CM_4 = \{ \CF_4 \}$ times the component $Z_1/B \subset \comm_4/B$ that we studied in Subsection \ref{sub:stack 4}.
+Lemma \ref{lem:locally isomorphic} implies that near such a point, $V_1$ is locally isomorphic to the smooth moduli space $\CM_4 = \{ \CF_4 \}$ times the component $Z_1/B \subset \comm_4/B$ that we studied in Subsection \ref{sub:stack 4}.
 As we noted therein, $Z_1$ is generically reduced, so we are done. \\

 \end{proof}